Breadcrumb

 - Fourth-degree burns extend through the skin to injure muscle, ligaments, tendons, nerves, blood vessels, and bones.
 These burns always require medical treatment.

-- The depth, size, cause, affected body area, age, and health of the burn victim.
+- The depth, size, and cause of the burn; the affected body area; and the age and health of the burn victim.

 - Any other injuries that occurred, and the need for follow-up care.